patty111/blog/content/posts/ERC-20 Token Transaction Fetching.md

 ...
 ```

-We can observe the 'to' and 'from' in dataA and dataB.
+We can observe the <mark>to</mark> and <mark>from</mark> in dataA and dataB.
 The 'from' are the same, representing the  address this transfer request is comming from.

 However, the 'to' are not the same.